 • Redirect or refocus either the teacher’s or the learner’s actions to achieve a goal.

 • Be given sparingly so that it is meaningful.

 • Put the onus on learners to correct their own mistakes, rather than providing correct answers for them.

 • Alert the teacher to misconceptions, so that the teacher can address these in subsequent lessons.

-Please take the time to read our feedback policy which can be downloaded at the bottom of this page.
+Please take the time to read our feedback brochure which can be downloaded at the bottom of this page.